Yudit HOWTO

 Shift-F3 - Bitmap

-Any names can be used.
-The name "None" or "none" are specials they
+Any name can be used.
+The name "None" or "none" are special.
+They

 mean that no font change is desirable even though the corresponding